You are using an outdated browser. Please upgrade your browser to improve your experience and security.

 Gemma was the Head of Policy and Public Affairs for CEASE UK where she led on political advocacy, legislative reform, campaigning and alliance building.
 She is an expert on the continuum of sexual exploitation including pornography, prostitution and trafficking, as well as the policy, legislative, educational and cultural changes that are needed to curb the harms of the commercial sex industry.

-Alice biography:
+Leon's biography:

-Paul biography:
+Steven's biography:

 Joe Clay - UK programme Manager- Safeguarding Partnerships